cicsdev/cics-java-liberty-mq-jms/README.md

 Setup following resources in the MQ series queue manager

  1. MQ channel - WAS.JMS.SVRCONN
- 2. MQ queues -
+ 1. MQ queue - DEMO.SIMPLEQ
- DEMO.SIMPLEQ
- DEMO.MDBQUEUE - This must be defined as shareable
+ 1. MQ queue - DEMO.MDBQUEUE - This must be defined as shareable

 ### To configure CICS
 1. Create a Liberty JVM server as described in [4 easy steps](https://developer.ibm.com/cics/2015/06/04/starting-a-cics-liberty-jvm-server-in-4-easy-steps/)